Ericsson predicts 1 billion 5G subscriptions in 2023

 5G stands for fifth-generation network technology.
 It's expected to transform our digital lives.
 Like other big leaps in mobile technology, it will increase download speeds that are around 100 times faster than today's cellular connections and 10 times faster than our speediest home broadband service.
 But it's also expected to accelerate new technologies like augmented reality, help self-driving cars send time-critical messages to one another, and link to the network everything from pollution sensors to health monitors.

-Ericsson also said in its semi-annual report that demand for mobile data in general is surging.
-It expects 110 Exabytes of data per month to travel over mobile networks by 2023.
-This equals about 5.5 million years of HD video streaming video each month.
-Usage is soaring throughout the world with North America leading the way with the highest average usage per month exceeding 7GB of data per month by the end of 2017.
+Ericsson also said in its semiannual report that demand for mobile data in general is surging.
+It expects 110 exabytes of data per month to travel over mobile networks by 2023.
+This equals about 5.5 million years of streaming HD video each month.
+Usage is soaring throughout the world.
+North America is leading the way with the highest average monthly usage, exceeding 7GB of data a month by the end of 2017.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.